 Dallas Wings vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

-The WNBA slate on Friday will include Jordin Canada and the Los Angeles Sparks (5-7) hosting Arike Ogunbowale and the Dallas Wings (6-6) at Crypto.com Arena, with the matchup starting at 10:00 PM ET.
+The Los Angeles Sparks (6-7) will host Satou Sabally and the Dallas Wings (6-7) at Crypto.com Arena on Sunday, June 25.
+The game tips at 3:00 PM ET.

-Dallas enters this matchup after an 85-73 victory against Atlanta.
-The Wings' leading scorer was Natasha Howard, who wound up with 23 points.
-Led by Nneka Ogwumike with 20 points and nine rebounds last time out, Los Angeles lost 67-61 versus Minnesota.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!